goblimey/ntripcaster/README.md

 /usr/local/ntripcaster/bin
 and run the program from there.
-It will pick up the configuration files from /usr/local/ntripcaster/conf and
+It will pick up the configuration files from /usr/local/ntripcaster/conf and write a log file in /usr/local/ntripcaster/bin:
-Your logs wll appear in /usr/local/ntripcaster/bin:

 Not quite.
-It seems to be picking up the configuration - the curl command produced a copy of one of them - but the log is set up in whichever directory you are are in when you start up:
+We saw earlier that it's picking up the configuration, but if we look in the logs directory, it's empty:

     docker exec -it f473f0749fd0 ls /usr/local/ntripcaster/logs